flaf/miscellaneous/puppet4/production/modules/mcollective/README.md

 To be able to receive and execute commands from a client, a server must:
 - establish a SSL connection with the middleware,
-- have the shared password,
+- have the shared password (the same as the client of course),
-- have the public key of each client,
+- have the public key of the client (to send encrypted messages to the client),
-- have the shared private and public keys of servers.
+- have the shared private and public keys of the servers.

 **Remark 1:** it's the same principle as SSH.
 A server will accept commands from only clients of which the server